 5. The thing women have yet to learn is nobody gives you power.
 You just take it. ~ Roseanne Barr

 6. You won’t regret the men you never killed, but you will regret the women you passed up.

 7. I’m not denying that women are foolish: God Almighty made ’em to match the men.

-8. The plainest man who pays attention to women, will sometimes succeed as well as the handsomest man who does not.
+8. The plainest man who pays attention to women will sometimes succeed as well as the most handsome man who does not.

 9. Men are allowed to have passion and commitment for their work … a woman is allowed that feeling for a man, but not her work.

 10. Women are made to be loved, not understood. ~ Oscar Wilde

 11. I don’t hate women — they just sometimes make me mad. ~ Eminem